gerardnico/busybox/README.md

 ## About

-A [Busybox](https://busybox.net/) container image implemented with alpine instead so that you can trivially add any tool with:
+A [Busybox](https://busybox.net/) container image implemented with alpine instead so that:
+* it contains basic/core cli tools for executing Bash scripts
+* any tool can be added trivially:

 ```bash
 apk add my-tool